08615999961401

 Stepper Motor Structure Diagram Stepper Motor Internal Rotor and Stator Structure

-The operating principle of a stepper motor is based on electromagnetic attraction and controlled magnetic field rotation.
+The working principle of a stepper motor is based on controlled electromagnetic attraction.

-When current flows through a stator winding, that winding becomes an electromagnet.
-The rotor aligns itself with the energized magnetic field.
+When electrical current flows through a stator winding, the winding becomes magnetized and creates a magnetic field.
+The rotor naturally aligns itself with this energized magnetic pole.

 • A magnetic field is generated

-• The rotor aligns with the energized pole
+• The rotor aligns with the magnetic pole

-• The rotor moves to the next position
+• The rotor advances to the next step position

-This process converts electrical pulse signals into highly controlled rotational movement.
+This sequence continuously converts electrical pulse signals into precise rotational movement.

 Hybrid Stepper Motor for Industrial Automation

-The most important concept in understanding how stepper motors work is rotating magnetic field generation.
+The key principle behind stepper motor operation is rotating magnetic field generation.

 • 1.8° step angle = 200 steps per revolution